erik-riklund/forma/packages/compiler/README.md

 ### 🔧 Versatile by design

-While Forma is primarily designed with server-focused web development in mind, its versatility allows it to be adapted for other use cases as well.
-These include:
+Forma is fast, expressive, and designed with server-first rendering in mind — but its simplicity makes it just as powerful in tooling and automation.
+Whether you're building websites, PDFs, emails, or CLI utilities, Forma keeps your output clean, fast, and safe by default.

 - **Static site generation** 📄<br>
   Forma can be used to pre-render static HTML pages for blogs, documentation sites, or marketing pages, ensuring fast load times and SEO optimization.